Ugonna Emmanuel Ihearahu

 "I completed my placement at the Clemson Center for Human Genetics in Greenwood, South Carolina.
 There are too many highlights to count, but one of the standouts was that I got to meet some of the most amazing people."

 After arriving at Surrey I knew this was the place for me.
 I fell in love the moment I stepped on campus.
 Surrey was everything I dreamed going to university would be like.

 I love science, I always have ever since I was a kid.
-I find every aspect of it to be so fascinating, another part of it is the inherent problem solving that comes with the subject.
+I find every aspect of it so fascinating, and I love the inherent problem-solving that comes with the subject.
 It forces me to use my mind and I love that!